giorgosmpras/citizen-card-mobile/README.md

-Mobile app for client dimotis with graphics and no function
+Mobile application for citizen.
+For more information check documentation!